mannat-0776/My-Portfolio/README.md

 ![Logo](cp.png)

-# Amine Portfolio Showcase 💻
+# Mannat Walia Portfolio Showcase 💻

 Welcome to **Mannat Walia's Portfolio Showcase**!
 A modern **portfolio website** designed to showcase projects, skills, and personal work using **HTML, CSS, and JavaScript**.